laurosilvacom/awesomecheatsheets/content/GraphQL-Query-Language/11_Authenticate_a_User_with_a_GraphQL_Mutation.md

 # 11. Authenticate a User with a GraphQL Mutation

+## Summary

 In this lesson we learn how to authenticate a user using mutations.

+## Notes

 Mutations let you invoke backend functions from the client.
+Here we will use the `logIn` mutation to log in a user.

 ```graphql
 mutation {